Mariano Castro (Californio)

-Mariano Castro (Californio) was a 19th-century Californio landowner and member of one of the prominent ranching families in Mexican-era and early American California.
-Known for her connection to several historic land grants, she played a notable role in the region’s social and economic life during a period of significant political transition.
+Mariano Castro was a 19th-century Californio landowner and member of one of the prominent ranching families in Mexican-era and early American California.
+Known for his connection to several historic land grants, he played a notable role in the region's social and economic life during a period of significant political transition.

 Life

-Mariano Castro was born in the area that is now San Francisco, California in 1784.
+Mariano Castro was born in the area that is now San Francisco, California, in 1784.
 He married Maria Trinidad Peralta, and together they were the parents to eight children.
-Maria died in Santa Clara, California on Christmas Day of 1872.
+Maria died in Santa Clara, California, on December 25, 1872.

 Before establishing a farm in the area that later became Mountain View, California, he was a Spanish soldier who participated in the mission-founding trek started by Father Junípero Serra.
-Mariano Castro may have been a Spaniard of European descent, or he may have been a Native Californian whose family had been hispanicized.
+Mariano Castro may have been a Spaniard of European descent, or he may have been a Native Californian whose family had been Hispanicized.
 With either family history, Mariano Castro would be considered a Californio.
 During the 18th and 19th centuries, 21 missions were built from San Diego to Sonoma.
 Four military presidios and three civilian settlements were also built.
 The Spanish crown did not wish to pay the expenses of its Alta California settlers, so they learned to become self-sufficient.

 In the early 19th century, he moved to San Jose, where he held the office of Alcalde in approximately 1827, possibly into the 1830s.
 During this time, he also served as judge for the small pueblo, giving his oath of office on a small crucifix allegedly owned by Junípero Serra.
 In 1833, control of mission land was turned over to the state and parish priests by Mexican authorities.
 After the death of his daughter and son-in-law, in 1844 and 1845, respectively, he inherited the title to mission land that encompassed what is now Mountain View and Sunnyvale, California.
 His land grant was called Rancho Pastoria de las Borregas.
 In addition to being a local activist and raising cattle, Mariano Castro ranched in that area until his 1857 death in San Jose.